JacobSanford/route-53-dyndns/README.md

 Docker
 -----------
-A [docker image](https://registry.hub.docker.com/u/jacobsanford/route53-dyndns/) has been created to deploy this service quickly.
+Familiar with Docker?
+A [docker image](https://registry.hub.docker.com/u/jacobsanford/route53-dyndns/) was created to deploy this service extremely quickly.

 QuickStart
 -----------